TeskaLabs/CatVision-Docs/README.md

 CatVision.io SDK for Android requires an minimum Android OS version [5.0](https://developer.android.com/about/versions/android-5.0.html) \(minimum API level 21\).

-_CatVision.io SDK for iOS is currently in closed beta and will be publicly released soon._
+_CatVision.io SDK for iOS is currently in closed beta and will be publicly released soon.
+Contact us for more information._

 ## Quick Start